Code-Institute-Submissions/ElJefe111944-MS2/README.md

      iv.
 Try to submit the message by clicking the button labelled “Send Message” and a message will appear saying “Message Sent” so the user knows the process is complete.

      v.
 This process can be repeated in mobile views.
 Please note, the link is in the navigation bar dropdown which can be activated by clicking on the burger icon at the top right-hand side of the page.

-*  *To view all website content in the desired language.*

-    i.
-Go to the dropdown at the top left-hand side of the page labelled "Language" which is available on all pages.

-    ii.
-Click on the box labelled “Language” to activate the dropdown.

-      iii.
-Select one of the two language options available in the drop down which are either “English” or “German”.

-      iv.
-Observer the transition of all content to the desired language.

-     v.
-Revert back to the original language by repeating the process and selecting the alternative language option.

-     vi.
-This process can be repeated in mobile views.
-Please note, the link is in the navigation bar dropdown which can be activated by clicking on the burger icon at the top right-hand side of the page.

 __Interesting bugs or problems__

 No major bugs or problems were encountered during the making of this project.
 Any issues that were encountered were only minor ones such as the mistyping of code and white spaces between elements.